Charles Richard Fox: Career

 After some service in the Royal Navy, Fox entered the Grenadiers, and was known in later life as a collector of Greek coins.
 His collection was bought for the royal museum of Berlin when he died in 1873.
 He was present around the time of Napoleon's incarceration on St Helena and subsequently removed a key to the bedroom where Napoleon was lodged.
 This was given to his mother - Lady Holland - due to her Napoleonphile attitudes and auctioned in 2021.
 He married in St. George's, Hanover Square, London, on 19 June 1824 Lady Mary FitzClarence, a daughter of William IV by his mistress Dorothy Jordan.
 The couple had no issue.

-Fox was a politician.
+Fox was also a politician.
 He represented the Whig interest and sat for Calne 1831–32, then Tavistock 1832–35.
 He briefly represented Stroud in 1835, but resigned that seat so Lord John Russell could contest it.
 He was elected as a Member of Parliament for the east London constituency of Tower Hamlets in 1841 and served until 1847.

 Fox was Surveyor-General of the Ordnance in 1841 and 1846–52.
 He was promoted Major-General on 9 November 1846, Lieutenant-General on 20 June 1854, and General on 6 March 1863.